Blue Phase: Optimal Network Traffic Control for Legacy and Autonomous Vehicles: Traffic Control with Green and Blue Phases

 To illustrate this intersection configuration, the conflict sets $\C_{ij}$ of movements emanating from lane $S_-$ are provided below (the conflict sets of movements emanating from other lanes are symmetrical): \begin{itemize} \item $\C_{S_-,E_+} = \left\{(W_-,E_+), (N_-,E_+)\right\}$ \item $\C_{S_-,N_+} = \left\{(E_-,N_+), (W_-,E_+), (E_-,W_+), (E_-,S_+), (N_-,E_+), (W_-,N_+)\right\}$ \item $\C_{S_-,W_+} = \left\{(N_-,W_+), (W_-,E_+), (N_-,S_+), (E_-,W_+), (E_-,S_+), (W_-,N_+)\right\}$ \end{itemize}

 For comparison purposes, we assume identical traffic demand for both LV and AV-lanes.
 We assume that there is no downstream traffic, hence pressure weights are equal to lane-demand, \emph{i.e.} $\xit = \wit$ for all incoming lanes into the intersection.
 Lane-demand and AV route choice information is provided in Table \ref{tab:demand}.
-The optimal objective function value of \green is $\zgreen = 54$ and that of \blue is $\zblue = 55$.
-The details of the optimal solutions of \green and \blue are summarized in Tables \ref{tab:movsol} (movement-based variables) and \ref{tab:lane} (lane service rates).